-At Help Musicians UK we are committed to making our website accessible to everyone, regardless of the technology or the ability of the user.
+At Help Musicians we are committed to making our website accessible to everyone, regardless of the technology or the ability of the user.
 We are working to increase the accessibility and usability of our website and adhere to available standards and guidelines.

 The following highlights the various issues we have addressed with the objective of achieving a high level of accessibility.